Key Takeaways

 - Patient/client satisfaction rates for photobiomodulation typically exceed 85%, driving retention and referrals.

 Your patients are already asking about red light therapy.
 Your competitors are already offering it.
-The global photobiomodulation device market is projected to exceed $1.5 billion by 2030 (Grand View Research 2024), growing at a compound annual rate of over 14%.
+The photobiomodulation/light-therapy device market is growing steadily, with market-research firms projecting continued double-digit growth into the early 2030s.
 Consumer Google searches for "red light therapy near me" have increased over 280% since 2020.
 This is not a wellness trend — it is a shift in patient expectations.

 The business question is not whether photobiomodulation works (over 7,000 peer-reviewed publications, multiple FDA clearances, and adoption by professional sports teams across the NFL, NBA, NHL, and UFC have settled that).
 The question is whether your practice captures this revenue or cedes it to competitors and dedicated red light therapy studios that are opening in every mid-size city.